I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-a little bit about that story because say I think I know a little bit of it but I know sam you don't know any of that story right like how he how he first got and made a name for himself doing this
+A little bit about that story.
+I think I know a bit of it, but **Sam**, you don't know any of that story, right?
+How he first got started and made a name for himself doing this?

 Haralabos Voulgaris

-no yeah I mean I grew up around gambling my dad was I use the term unsuccessful gambler some people might refer to it as degenerate he was someone who gambled a lot unsuccessfully and you know had a lot of that caused a lot of problems in our family not the sugarcoat it was bad but I grew up around the horse racetrack and I grew up around watching football nfl football on sunday basically trying to like help my dad make picks
+No. Yeah, I mean, I grew up around gambling.
+My dad was— I use the term "unsuccessful gambler"; some people might refer to it as "degenerate."
+He was someone who gambled a lot, unsuccessfully, and that caused a lot of problems in our family.
+Not to sugarcoat it—it was bad.
+I grew up around the horse racetrack, and I grew up watching NFL football on Sundays, basically trying to help my dad make picks.

 Sam Parr